 - including new hostile vehicle attack security enhancements

-Light Towers—The southern towers are complete.
-The northern towers are scheduled for completion before Remembrance Day (11 November 2023).
-You can learn more about this project and the fascinating history of the light towers in this .
+Light Towers: Complete.
+You can learn more about this project and the fascinating history of the light towers in this Remembrance Magazine article.

-Accessible Ramps—These new works are scheduled to commence in late June 2023 and be completed prior to Remembrance Day (11 November 2023).
+Accessible Ramps—Works commenced in August 2023 and are scheduled to be completed by March 2024.
 The ramps are adjacent to the existing steps and will assist veterans and all visitors to the Shrine to access the precinct more easily and safely.

 These projects have been carefully planned in consultation with a team of experienced architects, engineers, heritage architects and restoration experts and are proceeding as approved in full consultation with Heritage Victoria.